My Experience With Lung Pain

 Going to the hospital when I had bronchitis, was one of the worst experiences with lung pain.
 It felt like I had a spear through my back, not allowing one of my lungs to inflate.
 I would later find out that I was experiencing a collapsing lung.
 While in the hospital, hardly able to breathe through a single lung, I was asked a question that everyone has heard at some point, “On a scale of 1 to 10, how bad does it hurt?”.
 I was annoyed by the question every time I was asked because I had no idea how to convey what I was feeling, certainly not by quantifying it.
 So, childhood-me decided to get to the bottom of our attempts to quantify the strictly qualitative experience of pain.

-How my lung pain shaped my life
+How my pain shaped my life

-From the first time I typed "how pain works" into google, my ideas of how perception works has been challenged and changed.
+From the first time I typed "how pain works" into google, my ideas of how perception works have been challenged and changed.
 I learned how people have different tolerances, experiences, and descriptions for their pain.
 I came to understand that pain is something that is experiential and unique to each person, not measurable or empirical by any chemical in the body.
 Yet when injured or in the hospital, one of the first ways we are asked to describe our pain is with a quantification "1-10".
 What are these numbers compared to?
 Our other experiences of pain?
 What if one person was feeling the same pain as another, but is comparing that pain to a bullet wound while the other compares it to a bee sting?
 The numbers would not at all be similar.

-It was this idea, that everyone experiences pain through their subjective perception, that motivated me to study how many other facets of our health is associated with our own perception and world view.
+It was this idea, that everyone experiences pain through their subjective perception, that motivated me to study how many other facets of our health is associated with our own perception and worldview.
 Through my studies in medical anthropology and public health, it became clear that different cultures define illness, pain, and health differently, with various associations to each other.

 My lung pain today

-Today, I am lucky to experience less lung pain from asthma than I did as a child, because my asthma is better managed now.
+Today, I am lucky to experience less lung pain from asthma than I did as a child because my asthma is better managed now.
 However, I still have flares, attacks and pain.
 I have found that the best way I can manage my pain is by being aware of triggers and by avoiding them, especially during a time when I am already sick and flared up.

 I'll always remember how my pain influenced my studies and professional career, how subjective it is to my experience and how others experience pain, like mine, but in their own way.
 My pain is uncomfortable, yes, though it has become a reminder of why it's important to recognize and respect the sensations of pain that others experience.
 Each of us holds a perception of ourselves and our world that is subjective and unique.
 If we want to motivate and facilitate better health and less pain, then everyone's experience should be heard and respected.
 This is what lung pain has been for me, in my life.